-Oil on canvas laid down on panel [if so, transferred from panel and reattached, since Hume called it ‘one of the very few pictures which Sir Joshua painted on Pannel, which his kindness consented to do at Sir A. Hume’s request.
-The colours retain their original brilliancy...’ ( Sir Abraham Hume, A Descriptive Catalogue of a Collection of Pictures, 1824, p.41, no.138)], Amelia Egerton, Lady Hume (1751-1809) by Sir Joshua Reynolds PRA (Plympton 1723 - London 1792), 1785.
-A half-length portrait of a mature woman, seated, turned to the left, gazing at the spectator, powdered, curled hair with ringlets falling on her shoulders, wearing a green dress, white bodice tied with a red and white bow and with a King Charles spaniel on her lap.
-Scarlet plush drape behind.
+Oil painting on mahogany panel, Amelia Egerton, Lady Hume (1751-1809), by Sir Joshua Reynolds PRA (Plympton 1723 - London 1792), probably 1785.
+A half-length portrait of a mature woman, seated, turned to the left, gazing at the spectator, with powdered, curled hair falling in ringlets onto her shoulders.
+She is wearing a green dress and black hooded mantle, with a white bodice tied with a red and white bow.
+A King Charles spaniel sits on her lap and a scarlet drape is visible behind.

 Lady Hume almost certainly sat to Sir Joshua Reynolds for this portrait in 1785, a year for which Reynolds' pocket-book has not survived; thence by descent; acquired by the National Trust in 1984.

 Belton House, The Brownlow Collection (acquired with the help of the National Heritage Memorial Fund by the National Trust in 1984)

 No inscriptions or labels recorded on the reverse